 Can International Humanitarian Law Restrain Armed Groups?
 Lessons from NGO Work on Anti-Personnel Landmines

-Reuters reports that Turkmen forces shot dead the two pilots of a Russian jet as they descended with parachutes.
-If true, this constitutes a war crime.
+Turkmen forces in Syria shot dead the two pilots of a Russian jet downed by Turkish warplanes near the border with Turkey on Tuesday as they descended with parachutes, a deputy commander of a Turkmen brigade told reporters.